daym/amd-register-interface-extractor/DESIGN.md

 Phase 4 identifies register blocks and collects those into clusters.

+If the collection into clusters is done automatically (rather than by configuration), then the cluster name with have the suffix "_unsorted".

+Registers with adjacent addresses are collected into clusters.

+The collection proceeds greedily and if in doubt, collects more into fewer clusters.

+It's a good idea to edit `phase4_cluster_names` in `settings.py` to set up which things start a new cluster.

+Finally, if a cluster contains only one register, the cluster level is elided and the register is represented without extra cluster.

 ## Collecting it all together

 This is all automated using GNU Make, so just `make` is enough to make it go through all the phases.